Ziyan-Wu/master_thesis2022/README.md

 This is to classify the ground and roof ICESat-2 points.
 Including use interpolation methods to define the ground elevation and percentile method to define the roof elevation.

-This is the repository for my master thesis in 2022.

 - **04gexplore**.

-Analyze the accuracy of the calculated result.
+Analyze the accuracy of the calculated result, including ground and roof elevation, building height.
 Compare it with reference value from 3D BAG.

+- **ML part**.

+This folder includes the machine learning part.